tomtom-international/kotlin-tools/README.md

 * `traceevents` - This is a library to log semantic events in an application, where perhaps normally logging and log analysis would be used.

+* `uid` - This is a simple library to deal with more performant and 'typesafe' UUIDs.

+* `memoization` - This modules the ability to cache function results.

 ### Building and testing the library

 Use Maven to run the unit tests as follows: